 Meeting customer expectations

 While appointments are something you should include as a part of your growth strategy, you shouldn’t offer appointments just to tick a box.
-There are many considerations for financial institutions and retailers before getting started with an appointment scheduling solution.
-An appointment software solution should meet your use case needs, and be a true enterprise appointment scheduling solution to manage your appointments at scale.
+There are many considerations for financial institutions and retailers before getting started with online appointment scheduling solution.
+Appointment scheduling software should meet your use case needs, and be a true enterprise appointment scheduling solution to manage your appointments at scale.
 There are - quite literally - hundreds of things to consider, but some of the main features you need to consider are the features your customers have come to expect during the growth of booking online appointments, which they have become accustomed to at many of their favorite places.

 While COVID-19 has certainly shifted consumer behavior, and many of your customers will want to meet with you remotely, in-person appointments remain crucial as well.
 Right now, remote appointments give your customers the benefit of meeting with your staff without the health risks.
 In the future, remote appointments will continue to give customers a quick, easy, and convenient way to have personalized experiences on their terms - when and where they are available.
 In-person appointments, on the other hand, continue to serve as a great touch point for people wanting a face-to-face experience.
 In fact, 73% of consumers prefer having in-person interactions from experts when receiving financial advice.